Nick Folk: 2021 season

 On March 23, 2021, Folk re-signed with the Patriots.
 After missing much of training camp due to an undisclosed injury, Folk was released during the final roster cuts and was signed to the practice squad the following day.
 He was named to the roster for Week 1.
 In Week 2 against the Jets, Folk gave the Patriots a 3–0 lead by making his 30th field goal in a row.
 He made his 31st field goal in a row just before halftime against the Jets, which tied the Patriots record for consecutive field goals made held by Stephen Gostkowski.
-Folk set the record with his 32nd consecutive field goal in the second half.
+Folk broke Gostkowski's record with his 32nd consecutive field goal in the second half.
 He was officially signed to the active roster on September 21.
 His streak of field goals came to an end in week 4 at 36 in a row.
 Late in the 4th quarter, during the game noted for the return of Tom Brady, the Patriots were trailing 17–19 when Folk attempted a 56-yard field goal in the pouring rain, which had plenty of distance but hit the upright.

 On October 13, 2021, Folk was named AFC Special Teams Player of the Week for his performance in the Patriots' 25–22 win over the Houston Texans.
 Folk connected on all four of his field goal attempts against a hapless Houston team (52, 52, 32, and 21 yards) including the game-winning 21-yard field goal to give the Patriots their 2nd win of the 2021 season.
 In the 2021 season, Folk converted 42 of 47 extra point attempts and 36 of 39 field goal attempts.
 He tied with Daniel Carlson for the most points scored for the 2021 season.

 2022 season

 Folk re-signed with the Patriots on March 15, 2022, to a two-year, $5 million deal.
 On September 25, Folk set an NFL record for most consecutive field goals under 50 yards, hitting his 57th consecutive under 50 yard field goal in a loss against the Baltimore Ravens.
 On October 16, his streak ended at 64 following a miss on a 45 yard field goal in a win against the Cleveland Browns.
 In Week 8, Folk converted all five field goals and one extra point in a 22–17 win over the New York Jets, earning AFC Special Teams Player of the Week.
 In the 2022 season, Folk converted 32 of 35 extra point attempts and 32 of 37 field goal attempts.

 Following the placement of Patriots punter Jake Bailey on injured reserve, Folk became the Patriots’ main kickoff specialist.
-Folk struggled handling kickoffs as he allowed 3 kickoff returns for touchdowns, one against the Minnesota Vikings and two in a crucial week 18 game against the Buffalo Bills.
+Folk struggled handling kickoffs as he allowed three kickoff returns for touchdowns, one against the Minnesota Vikings and two in a crucial week 18 game against the Buffalo Bills.
 This resulted in the Patriots elevating practice squad placekicker Tristan Vizcaino during the season, and drafting Maryland kicker Chad Ryland in the 2023 NFL draft.